MCPAgentBench: A Real-world Task Benchmark for Evaluating LLM Agent MCP Tool Use: Evaluation

-Tables \ref{tlb:tfs} and \ref{tlb:tefs} present the TFS and TEFS scores, respectively, across different task categories.
-We observe that under the TFS metric, the average score for the Dual Parallel Tool Task is higher than that for the Dual Serial Tool Task.
-This suggests that, in terms of logical complexity and task completeness, parallel tasks are inherently easier to solve than serial tasks.
-However, a transition to the TEFS metric reveals a sharp and significant drop in the Dual Parallel Tool Task scores across the board.
-This substantial decline indicates a general deficiency in the models' capability for correct parallel tool invocation.
-This inability is particularly evident in models from the OpenAI series (e.g., gpt-5), which record a TEFS score of 0 for the Dual Parallel Tool Task, demonstrating a complete failure to execute the required parallel tool calls efficiently or correctly.
+Furthermore, the average TFS for Dual Parallel tasks exceeds that of Dual Serial tasks, suggesting that, from a logic and completeness standpoint, serial tasks are more challenging to resolve.
+However, transitioning to the TEFS metric reveals a sharp and significant decline in Dual Parallel scores across all models.
+This trend indicates a widespread deficiency in correctly executing parallel tool calls.
+This limitation is particularly prominent in OpenAI series models (e.g., gpt-5), which record a TEFS of 0 for Dual Parallel tasks, failing to execute required parallel operations efficiently or accurately.

+Further observation of task-specific performance reveals distinct differences in tool-invocation strategies among models.
+OpenAI models adopt an extreme serial approach, resulting in zero scores for Dual Parallel tasks.
+Conversely, Claude Sonnet 4.5 prioritizes parallelization wherever possible; while this leads to equivalent TFS and TEFS scores for Dual Parallel tasks, the model incorrectly applies parallel strategies to Dual Serial tasks, causing an anomalous drop in its TEFS score.
+Other models occupy an intermediate state between these two strategic extremes.

 Figure \ref{fig:tokenE} illustrates the results for Token Efficiency. qwen3-235b-a22b-instruct-2507 exhibits the highest Token Efficiency, significantly higher than Claude Sonnet 4.5 and glm-4.6, which rank second and third, respectively.
 This leading performance is attributed to qwen3-235b-a22b-instruct-2507's highest score under the TEFS metric combined with its "NoThinking" design.
 Conversely, gpt-5 records the lowest Token Efficiency, suggesting that the excessive "thinking" tokens generated by gpt-5 do not translate into effective scores.